HaxeFoundation/nekovm.org/www/pages/specs.md

 ## Labels and Gotos

 It is sometimes useful to be able to jump directly at some code location.
-Labels are providing a way to //mark// a location in the code and the builtin `$goto` can jump to a label :
+Labels are providing a way to *mark* a location in the code and the builtin `$goto` can jump to a label :

 ```neko
 $print("enter");